Medvedev stops van de Zandschulp, gets back to US Open semis

 Van de Zandschulp, who had never even been to New York before the U.S. Open, was attempting to become the first man to reach the semifinals in his tournament debut since 1948.

 But the 25-year-old Medvedev held on.
-Their quarterfinal was the youngest matchup this late in a Grand Slam tournament since 20-year-old Nadal beat Novak Djokovic, 19, in the quarters of the 2006 French Open.
+He will play either 18-year-old Carlos Alcazar of Spain or No. 12 seed Felix Auger-Aliassime of Canada, 21, in the semifinals.

-Medvedev will play either 18-year-old Carlos Alcazar of Spain or No. 12 seed Felix Auger-Aliassime of Canada, 21, in the semifinals.
+The quarterfinal Tuesday night between Alcazar and Auger-Aliassime was the youngest matchup so late in a Grand Slam tournament since 20-year-old Nadal beat Novak Djokovic, 19, in the quarters of the 2006 French Open.

 Another teenager could reach the women’s semifinals: 19-year-old Leylah Fernandez was playing No. 5 seed Elina Svitolina on Tuesday.
 Fernandez upset past U.S. Open champions Naomi Osaka and Angelique Kerber in her previous two matches and was trying to stop Svitolina from reaching the semifinals for the second time.